 March 2022 note: I did end up stopping the Zolodex all together – did not go back to it and have continued with Melatonin which is now 60mg a night and every now and then I will pause it for 5 days and then re-start.
 My tumor markers remain the lowest of all time and all labs are looking really good.
 White blood cells were terribly low for years but have come back up to the normal range in past few months.
 I am living a very active pain-free life, practicing Qi Gong and working as a mental health outreach support worker.
 Having bone scans once a year and next one due in early May 2022.

 Many women who read this blog have a similar diagnosis to me and write to ask me about what I take each day in regards to my bones mets .
 Here’s my bone healing list of supplements and studies.
 None are strictly ‘bone only’ and all have multiple anti-cancer targets.
+In early 2023 for ease when updating I have moved my bone met healing research notes to the new parent site: My Healing Community.

 Great news NO evidence of active disease on my latest PET.
 I’m into the 8th month now of my break from the Zoladex.
 My next test will be a circulating tumor cell (CTC) test.
 Still taking all my breast cancer pathway inhibitors each day.
 Spending more time away from the breast cancer research and never ending spreadsheets.
 I am enjoying spending time each day supporting others with their healing thoughts and emotions and looking after the now 10k member strong healing cancer study support group.